attilagk/CTNS-lab-meetings/nia-retreat-2023/attila-script.md

 We selected three drugs with high proximity score that have been found to exert neuroprotective actions by previous studies.
 Our network analysis revealed that the three drugs are connected to long-established AD risk genes like APP, tau, APOE, PSEN1-2, through mediator genes that were implicated in AD by recent genomic studies.
 Next slide please.

 We next performed experimental validation of the three selected drugs.
-We found that two of the drugs had neuroprotective properties in cell based assays for amyloid-beta clearance and secretion.
+We found that two of the drugs had favorable properties in cell based assays for amyloid-beta clearance and secretion.
 In future research we are planning to subject these drugs to further experimental validation.